 Hispanic workers build nearly one-third of American homes.
 Their direct connection to real estate professionals could solve persistent housing market bottlenecks.

-The Big Picture The National Hispanic Construction Alliance marks its second anniversary with a clear mission: connect those who build houses with those who sell them.
+The National Hispanic Construction Alliance marks its second anniversary with a clear mission: connect those who build houses with those who sell them.
 The organization, an offshoot of the National Association of Hispanic Real Estate Professionals, operates at a critical juncture in the real estate cycle.

 "Selling a home is a cycle," explains NHCA Executive Director Sergio Barajas.
 "A lot of times, homes either need repairs to be sold or need to be updated as soon as they're sold.
 We're there at that crossroads."